How to Make Purple Dead Nettle Salve Easily: A Step-by-Step Guide

 Once wax is melted remove from heat, stir, and add essential oils if using.
 Pour the salve into a jar or tin and allow it to cool and solidify before using.
 It will make about 2 ounces.

-Dead nettle salve can be used as a topical ointment to help soothe minor skin irritations, such as bug bites, cuts, scrapes, and sunburns.
+Dead nettle salve is used as a topical ointment to help soothe minor skin irritations, such as bug bites, cuts, scrapes, and sunburns.
 It can also be used to help heal minor burns and to reduce inflammation.

 To use dead nettle salve, simply apply a small amount to the affected area.
 Massage the salve into the skin until it is absorbed.
 Repeat this process two to three times daily, or as often as needed.